muxable/rtchat/README.md

 ## YouTube support?

 Adding YouTube support is possible but requires a decent amount of work.
 If you are open to contributing, please reach out!

+## Translations

+We welcome translations please use our [translation tool](https://translations.muxable.com/?repo=muxable/rtchat&lang=) and add the country code at the end that you wish to translate to.
+Feel free to make a PR or send it to us in the [discord](https://discord.gg/UKHJMQs74u).